 It was not before 2007 that more detailed images could be made.
 It appeared to look like a 17th century Dutch cargo ship a fluyt.
 The next year (november) an international team of scientist was to examine the wreck in detail with a ROV and to take wood samples for dendrochronological analyses.

 Institutes involved: Deep Sea Production Södertörn (S), Swedish Maritime Museums (S), Southampton University (UK), Institute for Nautical Archaeology (USA), Rijksmuseum Amsterdam(NL), Universiteit van Amsterdam (NL), De Bataviawerf (NL), Stichting RING (NL), Rijksdienst voor het Cultureel Erfgoed (NL).

-The extremely well preserved ship stands on the seabed and is the best preserved 17th century fluyt ship ever recovered.
+The extremely well preserved ship stands on the seabed and is one of the best preserved 17th century fluyt ship ever recovered.

 Although the ship is somewhat small for a fluyt, as we know it from historical sources, it has every characteristic of the type.
 Maybe it was a smaller version and could have been called galjoot.